bitlogik/PIVageant/README.md

 or `python3w PIVageant.pyw` from source

-It monitors the Pageant queries (from Putty or compatible SSH Windows clients) and redirects the signature to a Yubico 5 PIV key.
+After detecting your Yubico, it hides automatically to tray.
+Then monitors the Pageant queries (from Putty or compatible SSH Windows clients) and redirects the signature to a Yubico 5 PIV key.

+When minimized, it goes to the tray icons bar.
+Any click on the icon restore the window.

 ## Development

 To run from source :

+`python3 setup.py install`

+or install :

 * Python3 >= 3.6
 * wxPython 4.1.1